 Alias analysis.
-A plethora of work has been devoted to creating faster, more precise alias analyses [30, 22, 23].
+A plethora of work has been devoted to creating faster, more precise alias analyses [8, 25, 27, 40].
 This previous work is complimentary to ours because our goal is to effectively detect errors in alias analysis implementations.
 There have been several studies on alias analyses, though their focus is on precision and overhead, not correctness.
-Specifically, Mock et al. [25] measures the precision of static pointer analyses by comparing their results with dynamic points-to sets.
-However, the dynamic points-to sets they computed are not precise enough for error detection, e.g., the points-to sets are not context-sensitive and they did not handle address reusing.
-LLVM's AliasAnalysisEvaluator collects statistics about an alias analysis, such as how many pointer pairs do not alias and how many may alias.
-Hind and Pioli [19] implemented six context-insensitive alias analysis algorithms and compared their precision, time and memory consumption on 24 programs up to 30 K lines of code.
-Jablin et al. [20] compared the performance of their system using different alias analyses, and found that the combination of research grade alias analyses [17, 22, 23] sometimes performs worse than the production-quality alias analysis in LLVM.
+Specifically, LLVM's AliasAnalysisEvaluator collects statistics about an alias analysis, such as how many pointer pairs do not alias and how many may alias.
+Hind and Pioli [21] implemented six context-insensitive alias analysis algorithms and compared their precision and time and memory consumption on 24 programs up to 30 K lines of code.
+Jablin et al. [23] compared the performance of their system using different alias analyses, and found that the combination of research grade alias analyses [19, 25, 27] sometimes performs worse than the production-quality alias analysis in LLVM.

 Software error detection.
-A plethora of work has also been devoted to software error detection or verification (e.g., [10, 31]).
-Most of these systems target general programs, whereas NEON-GOBY targets alias analyses.
+A plethora of work has also been devoted to software error detection or verification (e.g., [9, 13, 22, 28, 33, 41, 42, 44]).
+Most of these systems target general programs, whereas NEONGOBY targets alias analyses.
 These analyses take programs as inputs, do complex computations, and compute abstract results with difficult-to-specify guarantees.
 Thus, prior systems are not directly applicable to detect alias analysis errors.
-Testing and verifying compilers [28] has also been an important topic for programming language researchers, though, to the best of our knowledge, we are not aware of any prior system for effectively detecting alias analysis errors.
+Testing [35, 43] and verifying compilers [26, 38] has also been an important topic for programming language researchers, though, to the best of our knowledge, we are not aware of any prior system for effectively detecting alias analysis errors.

-10. CONCLUSION
+10. Conclusion

 We have presented NEONGOBY, a system for effectively finding alias analysis bugs.
 NEONGOBY dynamically observes pointer addresses and emits errors if the addresses contradict an alias analysis.
-Our results show that NEONGOBY can effectively detect many bugs in popular alias analyses with zero false positives and reasonable overhead.
-Our key inspiration of this work is our anecdotal struggles with some existing alias analyses, so we hope that NEON-GOBY can help improve advanced alias analyses into productionquality analyses and vastly widen their adoption.
-As such, we have released it open-source at https://github.com/wujingyue/ neongoby, along with our error detection results and proposed patches.
+Our key inspiration of this work is our anecdotal struggles with some existing alias analyses, so we hope that NEONGOBY can help improve advanced alias analyses into production-quality analyses and vastly widen their adoption.
+As such, we have released it open-source at https://github.com/alias-checker, along with our error detection results and proposed patches.